 Other Expenses.
 The term “other expenses” referenced in section §5515(a) is sufficiently broad to permit a temporary transfer of reserve funds to the general operating account to fund expenses such as those related to a restatement of an association's governing documents.
 However, the statute clearly contemplates temporary transfers that are intended to be repaid promptly.
 Although not expressly limited to emergency or extraordinary expenses, transfers from reserves should not be for routine and anticipated operating expenses since they are supposed to be funded by regular or special assessments sufficient to perform the association’s obligation under the governing documents and the Davis-Stirling Act.
 (Civ.
 Code §5600(a).)

 Notice of Intent to Borrow.
 Boards are required to give notice of their intent to borrow reserve funds by listing it as an agenda item in its notice of board meeting.
 The notice must include the reasons the reserve transfer is needed, some of the options for repayment, and whether a special assessment may be considered.
-If the board authorizes the transfer, the board must issue a written finding, recorded in the board's minutes, explaining the reasons for the transfer, and describing when and how the money will be repaid to the reserve fund.
+If the board authorizes the transfer, it must issue a written finding, recorded in the minutes, explaining the reasons for the transfer, and describing when and how the money will be repaid to the reserve fund.
 (Civ.
 Code §5515(c).)

 Repay Within One Year.
 Monies borrowed from the reserves must be repaid to the reserve fund within one year of the date of the initial transfer, except that the board may, after giving the same notice required for considering a transfer, and, upon making a finding supported by documentation that a temporary delay would be in the best interests of the association, temporarily delay the repayment.
 (Civ.
 Code §5515(d).)
 Associations are allowed to levy special assessments to replenish reserve funds.